 James Hendler is the Director of the Institute for Data Exploration and Applications and the Tetherless World Professor of Computer, Web and Cognitive Sciences at RPI.
 He also is acting director of the RPI-IBM Artificial Intelligence Research Collaboration and serves as a member of the Board of the UK’s charitable Web Science Trust.
 Hendler has authored over 400 books, technical papers and articles in the areas of Semantic Web, artificial intelligence, agent-based computing and high-performance processing.
 Hendler was the recipient of a 1995 Fulbright Foundation Fellowship, is a former member of the US Air Force Science Advisory Board, and is a Fellow of the AAAI, BCS, the IEEE, the AAAS and the ACM.
 He is also the former Chief Scientist of the Information Systems Office at the US Defense Advanced Research Projects Agency (DARPA) and was awarded a US Air Force Exceptional Civilian Service Medal in 2002.
 He is the first computer scientist ever to have served on the Board of Reviewing editors for Science.
 In 2010, Hendler was named one of the 20 most innovative professors in America by Playboy magazine and was selected as an “Internet Web Expert” by the US government.
 In 2013, he was appointed as the Open Data Advisor to New York State and in 2015 appointed a member of the US Homeland Security Science and Technology Advisory Committee.
 In 2016, became a member of the National Academies Board on Research Data and Information and in 2018 became chair of the ACM’s US technology policy committee and was elected a Fellow of the National Academy of Public Administration.

-Professor Gina Neff, Senior Research Fellow and Associate Professor at the Oxford Internet Institute and the Department of Sociology at the University of Oxford
+Professor Gina Neff, Senior Research Fellow and Associate Professor Oxford Internet Institute & Department of Sociology University of Oxford

 Chair, Web Science Trust Board of Trustees

 JP was appointed Chairman of the Web Science Trust in December 2019; he is also a Trustee on the board of Cumberland Lodge and a governor of Hammersmith Academy.
-Having retired from full-time employment in 2018 after turning 60, JP also serves on the boards of a major media company, a bank and an alternative energy firm.
+Having retired from full-time employment in 2018 after turning 60, JP also serves on the boards of a major media company, a bank and a FTSE 100 insurer.
 Till September 2018 he was Chief Data Officer and Head of Innovation of Deutsche Bank; prior to that he was Chief Scientist of Salesforce.com (2010-2014) and of BT (2006-2010).
+From 1997 to 2006 he was at Dresdner Kleinwort Wasserstein, where he was Global CIO from 2001-2006.
 He is an Adjunct Professor in Electronics and Computer Science at the University of Southampton, a Fellow of the British Computer Society and of the Royal Society for the Encouragements of the Arts, Manufactures and Commerce.
+His TED Talk, “Information is Food” has been viewed on ted.com alone more than 700,000 times.
 Mr. Rangaswami holds a Degree in Economics and Statistics from St. Xavier’s College, University of Calcutta.

-Principal, Jesus College Oxford Chairman of the Open Data Institute
+Principal, Jesus College Oxford and Chairman of the Open Data Institute

 Professor Sir Nigel Shadbolt is one of the UK’s foremost computer scientists.
 He is a leading researcher in Artificial Intelligence (AI) and was one of the originators of the interdisciplinary field of Web Science.
 He is Principal of Jesus College Oxford and a Professor of Computing Science at the University of Oxford.
 He is chairman of the Open Data Institute which he co-founded with Sir Tim Berners-Lee.
 With Sir Tim, he has worked with successive governments overseeing Open Data releases across the public sector.
 He was knighted in 2013 for ‘services to science and engineering’.
 At Oxford he has centred his research in human centred AI in a wide range of applications.
 Most recently he was asked to lead the setting up of the Oxford Institute of Ethics in AI.
 With over 500 publications, he has researched and published on topics ranging from cognitive psychology to computational neuroscience, Artificial Intelligence to Web Science.
 In 2018 he published The Digital Ape: how to live (in peace) with smart machines, described as a ‘landmark book’.
 He is a Fellow of The Royal Society, the Royal Academy of Engineering and the British Computer Society.